GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 2.3.1 Python, Keras, TensorFlow, Azure

 Programming and computing is the foundation of the artificial intelligent.
 It is great if designer has some programming knowledge.
 Python and R are the main programming languages that artificial intelligent program build from.
 It is recommended to learn Python since it is simple, easy to understand and broadly used.
 Based on Python, there are many awesome open-source machine learning framework we can directly build on, for example: TensorFlow, Keras, and Azure.
-If you not interested in learning boring hard programming knowledge, there are also great tools that we could directly borrowed from whiteout knowing any programming knowledge.
+If you not interested in learning boring hard programming knowledge, there are also great tools that we could directly borrowed from without knowing any programming knowledge.

 Python: We are not teaching you how to Program with Python, but telling you what is Python and what it can do.
 If you like to learn, there are tons of great resource on the internet you could study.

 TensorFlow and Keras: supposed we have some basic knowledge about python.
-We will do a small project to identify landscape images by tensorflow and keras framework.
+TensorFlow and Keras are the major python framework we need to learn to build a program or model.
+In the 2.3.3, a simple tutorial will teach you how to train an AI model to recognize the handwriting numbers.